Why Won’t My Furnace Turn On?

 Some furnaces are designed to turn off if the air filter is clogged.
 This is a safety measure to prevent the furnace from overheating.
 If your furnace won’t switch on, check the air filter and change it if needed.

 When the air conditioner runs, it will accumulate water in the condensate pan.
 When operating as it should, the pan will drain or be pumped out of your home.
 However, sometimes the drain or pump gets clogged, and the pan fills with water.
 This triggers a float switch, which prevents the furnace from running.
 Once you address the clog, your furnace should switch on.

 5. Check the Pilot Light

 Sometimes the pilot light in a furnace will go out.
-In this case, it won’t turn on or heat properly.
-Not all modern furnaces have pilot lights, but if yours does, check to make sure it is lit.
+In this case, the furnace won’t turn on or heat properly.
+Not all modern furnaces have pilot lights, but if yours does, check to make sure it’s lit.
 Relight it, and try turning on the furnace again.

 6. Check the Propane or Gas Supply

 If all of the above check out, make sure your gas service is running properly.
 To do this, try lighting your gas stove or running your gas dryer.
 If those won’t start either, call the gas company.

 Finally, if all else fails, consider checking the ignition sensor.
 This isn’t a task for the average homeowner, but if you’re pretty skilled with DIY tasks, you can do this.
 If the sensor is dirty, consider cleaning it and trying to start the furnace.